Space Cyber Defense: An Adaptive, Proactive Approach

 • Applied at the edge, close to the device, AI enables immediate insights.

-For example, “Ground stations can be upgraded to act as a smart sensor, ingesting and analyzing data as it streams in rather than sending low-level metrics to a data lake,” Brad says.
+For example, “Ground stations can be upgraded to act as a smart sensor, ingesting and analyzing data as it streams in rather than sending low-level metrics to a data lake,” Steve says.

 Smart systems will advance the mission as well as protect it.
 “With AI at the point of the sensor, you can know you’re getting a valid signal.
 That would allow decisions to be made at the speed of the data—a major goal for JADC2,” he points out.